 L300 (Music Education, Bachelor of Science in Music and an Outside Field, and Music Therapy) audition requirements:

 In the audition the student must demonstrate a basic command of classical technique, including left- and right-hand position, right-hand alternation, rest and free stroke, and use of the nails.
 The student must also show an understanding of phrasing, dynamics, articulation, timbre and other facets of interpretation.
-All audition pieces are to be played up to tempo.
+All audition pieces are to be played at suggested tempo.
 At least one piece must be in a fast tempo.
 Also, L300 candidates are required to perform on a nylon-string classical guitar.
 The instructor must approve the candidate’s instrument before they can be admitted to the L300 level.

 To be admitted to the L300 level the student must demonstrate facility in reading and performing pieces that have the following characteristics:

 The candidate must have completed all material in Aaron Shearer’s Classic Guitar Technique, Vol I and through p.
 140 of Frederick Noad’s Solo guitar Playing, Vol. I, or acquired an equivalent level of proficiency.
 In addition, the candidate must be able to perform all major scales in first position.

 Suggested editions for audition pieces:

 Noad, Frederick, Solo Guitar Playing Vol. I, Schirmer Books.
 Page 140 to end.